-Recently I have been watching the video interview between Seth Godin who is a best selling book author and marketing guru and Bryan from “behind the brand” (I remember this brand name rather the name of the name of the host because the pronunciation of “brand” is very close to “brain” which is what I am interested in).
-One of the questions that Seth got asked was “Why people failed”?
+Recently I have been watching the video interview between Seth Godin who is a best selling book author and marketing guru and Bryan from “behind the brand”.
+I remember this brand name rather than this name because the pronunciation of “brand” is very close to “brain” which is what I am interested in.

-- What you are making is not good enough
+2. What you are making is not good enough

 And I very much resonated with these answers, not only because I am a marketer and defining target market/ audience is one of the vital tasks I always do when trying to develop a marketing strategy for the company that I work for, but also producing epic content nowadays is a MUST to succeed in this information overloaded age.